On the Probability of Necessity and Sufficiency of Explaining Graph Neural Networks: A Lower Bound Optimization Approach: Empirical Study

-We employ top-K \emph{accuracy} (Acc) and \emph{ROC-AUC} (AUC) to judge if the necessary and sufficient explanations are accurate.
+We employ \emph{Recall@K} and \emph{ROC-AUC} to judge if the necessary and sufficient explanations are accurate.
 As there is only edge-based ground truth on the first three synthetic datasets, we only generate edge explanations using NSEG(PNS$^e$) on those datasets compared with the other baselines, as shown in Table~\ref{tab:comparison}.

-The results indicate that our approach generally achieves the highest accuracy except on Tree-Cycles datasets.
-The slightly lower top-K \emph{accuracy} and \emph{ROC-AUC} of our approach on Tree-Cycles may be attributed to the fact that NSEG prioritizes finding the most necessary and sufficient explanations rather than focusing on ranking the explanations.
-However, top-K \emph{accuracy} and \emph{ROC-AUC} metrics are sensitive to ranking, which could explain the relative difference in performance on Tree-Cycles.
+The results indicate that our approach generally achieves the highest \emph{Recall@K} except on Tree-Cycles datasets, and slightly lower \emph{ROC-AUC} on Tree-Cycles, BA2Motif, and Mutagenicity.
+The slightly lower \emph{Recall@K} and \emph{ROC-AUC} of our approach may be attributed to the fact that NSEG prioritizes finding the most necessary and sufficient explanations rather than focusing on ranking the explanations.
+However, \emph{Recall@K} and \emph{ROC-AUC} metrics are sensitive to ranking, which could explain the relative difference in performance on datasets like Tree-Cycles.